yadav-sachin/Multilevel-Cache-Controller/README.md

 ### Write-Back Policy:

-In write-back policy,the data is updated ina cache level everytime a writeinstruction is issuedby the processor, butit is written intohigher levels of cacheor main memory onlywhen the memoryblock evicts from thelower cache level.
+In write-back policy,the data is updated ina cache level everytime a write instruction is issued by the processor, but it is written into higher levels of cache or main memory only when the memory block evicts from the lower cache level.

 - **Pros**
   - Optimizes system speed